MPhuongLe/blog.hocnoi/_posts/2025-10-18-Herbs-In-Vietnam.md

   <em>Typical types of herbs and veggies usually eaten with Bánh xèo are: xà lách, rau cải cay, húng quế, diếp cá, tía tô</em>
 </p>

 Sometimes I see other *unusual* types of veggies served with *Bánh xèo miền Tây*, such as: lá xoài non, lá cóc, lá bằng lăng, chòi mòi (you can see them [here](https://www.bachhoaxanh.com/kinh-nghiem-hay/kham-pha-cac-loai-rau-an-banh-xeo-mien-tay-ban-khong-the-bo-qua-1396792)).
-Vietnamese people don't usually eat them in daily meals (at least not in my hometown Dak Lak and HCM City).
-They do taste different, but to me, they don't change the original flavor of the dish that much.
+Vietnamese people don't usually eat them in daily meals - at least not in my hometown of Đắk Lắk or in Ho Chi Minh City.
+These vegetables do add a subtle difference to the bánh xèo, but honestly, it’s not very significant.

 But this street vendor has an *excellent* choice of herbs for her Bánh xèo: she used **Lá mơ** and **Lá lốt**.
 They are both very familiar to me - and to most Vietnamese - but we never eat them with Bánh xèo.
 I realized that the reason they stood out is their *unique aroma and taste*.
 They bring something new and unexpected to the familiar flavor of the dish.